-- The standard length of a program in Australia is 1.5 years (3 semesters).
+- The standard length of a program is 2 years in some countries but is only 1.5 years in Australia.

 - Usual requirements for entry are that you have a bachelor degree (of any kind) and have worked in a professional role for at least a couple of years.